wmjordan/Codist/README.md

 6. When we edit Markdown documents, the <tt>\`</tt>, `*`, `_` and `~` are also auto-paired.
 7. For Chinese users, Chinese full width punctuations are also auto-paired.

-You can always turn off this feature by unchecking the _Auto Pair Punctuation_ option in the option page.
+You can turn off this feature by unchecking the _Auto Pair Punctuation_ option in the option page.

 ## Codist in Your Language